-Families that are coping with a loved one’s addiction suffer anxiety, stress, anger, guilt, fear, depression, and embarrassment.
+Families that are coping with addiction involving a loved one often suffer anxiety, stress, anger, guilt, fear, depression, and embarrassment.
 As a result, the family dynamic breaks down and will continue to deteriorate unless the addicted loved one seeks professional help.

 Design for Change Recovery Will Help Your Loved One Heal

-When a family is struggling with the challenges imposed on them by a loved one’s addiction, they need more than sympathy.
+When a family is struggling with the challenges imposed on them by coping with addiction, they need more than sympathy.
 Instead, they need solutions.

 At Design for Change Recovery, we understand the complex problems surrounding addiction in families.
 For lasting recovery, we offer an evidence-based approach to treatment that focuses on healing your loved one mentally, physically, and spiritually.